Pat Benatar: 1979–1981: In the Heat of the Night and Crimes of Passion

-In August 1980, she released her second LP, Crimes of Passion, featuring her signature song "Hit Me with Your Best Shot" along with the controversial song "Hell Is for Children", which was inspired by reading a series of articles in The New York Times about child abuse in America.
+In August 1980, she released her second LP, Crimes of Passion, featuring her signature song "Hit Me with Your Best Shot" along with the controversial song "Hell Is for Children."
+The lyrics of the song discuss things that child abusers tell their victims, such as, "Tell Grandma you fell off the swing."
+Benatar was inspired by reading a series of articles in The New York Times about child abuse in America.
 "Hit Me With Your Best Shot" (US number 9) was her first single to break the US Top 10 and sold more than one million copies (Gold status) in the United States.
-It was also a Top 10 hit in Canada and a moderate hit in Australia where it reached number 33.
+It was also a Top 10 hit in Canada and a moderate hit in Australia, where it reached number 33.
 The album peaked for five consecutive weeks at number 2 in the US in January 1981 (behind John Lennon's and Yoko Ono's Double Fantasy) and a month later, she won her first Grammy Award for "Best Female Rock Vocal Performance" of 1980 for the album.

 Other singles released from Crimes of Passion were "Treat Me Right" (US number 18 and Canada number 12) and the Rascals' cover, "You Better Run" (US number 42 but did not chart in Canada), which was the second music video ever played on MTV, after the Buggles' "Video Killed the Radio Star".
 The album also featured a changed-tempo cover of Kate Bush's "Wuthering Heights".
-Produced by Keith Olsen, Crimes of Passion remained on the US album charts for 93 weeks and in the top 10 for more than six months, becoming her first Platinum certification by the RIAA, and was later certified as being 4× Platinum, her biggest selling album in the US.
+Produced by Keith Olsen, Crimes of Passion remained on the US album charts for 93 weeks and in the top 10 for more than six months, becoming her first Platinum certification by the RIAA, and was later certified as being 4× Platinum, Benatar's biggest selling album in the US.
 In October 1980, she (along with future husband Neil Giraldo) appeared on the cover of Rolling Stone magazine.
-The album was certified 5× Platinum in Canada, her best selling album in that country, where it peaked at number 2 on the album charts.
+The album was certified 5× Platinum in Canada, and was Benatar's best selling album in that country, where it peaked at number 2 on the album charts.
 It was also successful in New Zealand (number 6), France (number 2) and Australia (number 16) but did not chart in the UK.